 In Florida, taxes become due November 1, and become delinquent if not paid by April 1 of the following year.
 The Tax Collector in every County then prepares a list of the properties with delinquent taxes and sends out notices to all property owners with unpaid property taxes stating that a tax certificate will be auctioned on or before June 1 if the taxes are not paid.

 The tax certificate’s face amount consists of the sum of the following: delinquent real estate tax (unpaid amount), interest on the delinquent amount (1.5% for each of the months of April and May - and June if the auction is held in June), Tax Collector’s commission (5% on the delinquent amount), and the newspaper’s advertising charge (& sale costs or other costs).

 Tax certificates are a first lien against property which means there are very few other claims against a property which would be paid before the tax certificate lien.
 It even supersedes some IRS liens.

 The property taxes become delinquent on April 1.
-On or before June 1 the Tax Collector must start the tax certificate auction (Note: tax certificates and the auction of them is governed by Chapter 197 of the FL DEMO Site Statutes.
+On or before June 1 the Tax Collector must start the tax certificate auction (Note: tax certificates and the auction of them is governed by Chapter 197 of the Florida Statutes.
 All requirements mentioned in this document come from Chapter 197 without the legalese).

 To make a simplified analogy, think of the purchase of a tax certificate as a loan to the property owner.
 In return, the investor receives interest on the money loaned.

-In FL DEMO Site, the tax certificate conveys no property rights.
-It is simply a “loan” carrying an interest rate.
+In Florida, the tax certificate conveys no property rights.
+It is simply a lien carrying an interest rate.